amcginlay/eks-demos/doc/11-upgrade-deployment/README.md

      --directory-prefix ~/environment/echo-frontend/src/2.0/
 ```

-Open `~/environment/echo-frontend/src/2.0/main.go` in Cloud9 IDE to review the updated code.
+Open these files in Cloud9 IDE to review the updated code.
+Observe that the Dockerfile is now using a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).
+This will help keep the container image size down to a minimum.

 Use Docker to build and run your new container image.
 ```bash